lalexweb/lalexweb/README.md

 # Welcome!
 [![lalex-web.com](https://lalex-web.com/resources/main-logo.jpg "Logo" )](https://lalex-web.com)
 ## I'm Alexander Luginin
-> A highly skilled full-stack web developer with over 4 years of experience specializing in Laravel, React, and Next.js.
+> A highly skilled front-end developer with over 4 years of experience specializing in React.js and Next.js.
 Proven expertise in designing and implementing scalable, user-centric web solutions for both commercial enterprises and freelance projects.
-Adept at building robust back-end systems, developing intuitive front-end interfaces, and optimizing application performance.
+Adept at developing intuitive front-end interfaces, and optimizing application performance.
 Successful at working with cross-functional teams to deliver impactful results.
 Committed to continuous learning and leveraging